 Become an RN?

 Registered nursing is an in-demand career, but it may not be for everyone.
-But how do you know if becoming an RN is right (or wrong) for you?
-Use these questions as a starting point.
+Use these questions as a starting point to decide if becoming an RN is right for you.

 - Are you comfortable making important decisions on your own?